Do not misread my smiling photo above and conclude I write stories with violins playing in the background.

-A thought on the art of writing: Artists who have never wept at their keyboards are not truly writing.
+A thought on the art of writing: Artists who have never wept or burst into laughter at their keyboards are not truly writing.
 Writing requires giving up other interests, regular meals and big chunks of sleep.
 Ideas drag us down the stairs at four AM., and shackle us to our keyboards whole days and nights, and we become socially stupid and miss appointments and social events and the paying of bills until our spouses become strangers and threaten divorce, and friends give up on us, and die off...one by one.

 Below, I've included a couple of my cartoons that center on writing, and ran in The New Yorker.
 When Bob Mankoff replaced Lee Lorenz as art editor, I was unceremoniously pushed over the cliff with a number of other long-time writer/artists, so Bob could bring in his own friends and discoveries.
 Despite this, I look back with pride for having published over sixty cartoons with that celebrated magazine, and my work is still available on their cartoon web site (www.condenaststore.com/cartoonbank).